 Using Testing Accommodations

 - Meet with each instructor at the beginning of the semester to deliver Accommodation Letters.
-Discuss the accommodations for which you qualified.
+Discuss the accommodations for which you qualified and coordinate how each accommodation will be provided to you.

 - Remind your instructor five (5) days prior to your exam that you plan to use testing accommodations.